 Your homeowners insurance also usually offers personal liability coverage for visitor injuries that happen in or around your pool.
 However, pools do increase the risk of an injury happening on your property, so check your coverage limits.
 If you need more protection, consider an umbrella policy.
 This can supplement your liability coverage limits without drastically increasing your home insurance premium.

-Insurance can typically cover both above ground and inground pools.
+Home insurance can typically cover both above-ground and in-ground pools.
 The difference between these two types of pools from an insurance standpoint is which part of the policy protects the pool.

-When in doubt about what part of your policy applies to your swimming pool, ask your agent.
+When in doubt about what part of your policy applies to your swimming pool, ask your insurance provider.

 Say your pool springs a leak.
 If the leak wasn’t caused by a covered peril (like a fire or windstorm), your policy typically won’t cover the damage.
 That’s because home insurance doesn’t pay for damage that results from wear and tear or lack of proper maintenance.
 In those cases, you’d have to pay for the repair and the leak cleanup out of pocket.